wooorm/character-reference-invalid/readme.md

 ## API

-This package exports the following identifiers: `characterReferenceInvalid`.
+This package exports the identifier `characterReferenceInvalid`.
 There is no default export.

 ### `characterReferenceInvalid`

-`Record<number, string>` — mapping between invalid numeric character reference codes to replacements characters.
+Map of invalid numeric character references to their replacements, according to HTML (`Record<number, string>`).

-## Source
+## Data

 See [`html.spec.whatwg.org`][source].

 ## Types

 This package is fully typed with [TypeScript][].
+It exports no additional types.

 ## Compatibility

 This package is at least compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+As of now, that is Node.js 14.14+ and 16.0+.
 It also works in Deno and modern browsers.

 ## Security